Follow TV Tropes

 • Portal:

-• The first part can be considered this, making the "rat man"'s dens a sharp contrast.
+• The first part of the first game can be considered this, making the "rat man"'s dens a sharp contrast.
 You eventually get to personally see the "something rotten" hiding behind the smooth surface when you go Off the Rails later in the game.

 • The ruined test chambers at the start of Portal 2 might be considered a deconstruction of these.

-• The Pokémon Pheromosa from Pokémon Sun and Moon is an Eldritch Abomination that takes the form of an ethereally white, Statuesque Stunner, humanoid cockroach.
-As an inversion of Creepy Cockroach, it's said to be disgusted by our world with an adamant refusal to touch anything in order to maintain its said beauty.
+• The Pokémon Pheromosa from Pokémon Sun and Moon is an Eldritch Abomination that takes the form of an ethereally white, humanoid cockroach Statuesque Stunner.
+In an inversion of Creepy Cockroach, it's said to be disgusted by our world, with an adamant refusal to touch anything in order to maintain its said beauty.

 • Most of the white chamber takes place on a space station that appears to have gone halfway into the Warp, tooth-lined walls, staring eyes, and whirling blades.
 At the very end it reverts to normal, a pristine, white environment that's just as creepy as the previous version.